sebastian775/UR3Project/README.md

   - ROS Melodic
   - URSim or Real Robot

-Note: It is very important to have a clean workstation (catkin_ws), especially if there are Universal Robot files in it, as this may cause a conflict when compiling the catkin_ws.
+**Note**: It is very important to have a clean workstation (catkin_ws), especially if there are Universal Robot files in it, as this may cause a conflict when compiling the catkin_ws.

 The following commands are executed consecutively in a single terminal:
 This allows you to create both the workspace and install packages, drives etc, that allow you to manipulate the UR robots.